Custom type

 Note

-It is actually possible to add types, but that involves adding predefined types to the tiramisu underlying consistency library itself, and that’s a different matter altogether.
-There is a simpler way to do this.
+It is actually possible to add types, but that involves adding predefined types to the Tiramisu underlying consistency library itself, and that’s a different matter altogether.
+There is a simpler way to achieve this with the Rougail type definition feature.

-More simply, it’s possible in Rougail to create custom types, much like defining families.
+It is possible in Rougail to create custom types in a very simple way, it is much like defining variables or families.

 Our folder structure will be expanded a bit: